adrianmoo2/adrianmoo2.github.io/README.md

 ## Usage

 This code is mainly for use by me for my personal website.
 However, I have no problems with other aspiring SWE's molding functionalities from my website into their own.
-Just please don't plagiarize my website completely.
+Just please don't plagiarize my website completely, as limited learning is done that way.

 ## Demo